SwedbankPay/developer.swedbankpay.com/checkout-v3/payments-only/introduction.md

 ---

 **Payments Only** is where you get to be in charge of everything.
-You handle the consumer verification with a strong consumer authentication, collect the consumer information needed to calculate shipping costs, and store the information yourself.
+You handle the consumer verification with a strong customer authentication, collect the consumer information needed to calculate shipping costs, and store the information yourself.
 We provide you with our full range of payment methods.